keatura/my-ordinary-vault-md/Andefaelt/People/PCs/Mizuki Kotova.md

 - eco terrorist for hemepha????
 - nightlights as an eco terrorist
 - plant horror
+	- plant horror is caused due to Hemepha being diseased from sickness of the Feyblood artifacts
+	- When it killed Mizuki and she was reborn, she was left with this same kind of infection, and Hemepha is trying to help her

 - What i need:
 		- mentor's name